 Bio

 When I was eight years old, my mother bought me a Mead spiral-bound notebook.
 I filled that book, and many more after that, with my observations and thoughts.
-After an ill-fated few semesters attempting to be pre-med at Berkeley, I realized that I’ve always loved words and stories and that I would find a way to make a career out of them.
+After a few ill-fated semesters attempting to be pre-med at Berkeley, I realized that I’ve always loved words and stories and that I would find a way to make a career out of them.

 Currently, I work as the Communications and Engagement Director at the Center for Asian American Media (CAAM).
 Previously, I have been the News & Politics Editor for BlogHer.com, managing daily first-person content from women writers of a diversity of racial, political, and cultural backgrounds.
 After graduating from U.C.
 Berkeley with a B.A. in Rhetoric and then training at the Stanford Mass Media Institute, I worked for five years as a broadcast journalist for several network affiliate TV stations.